 Face-to-face teaching

-2026 teaching kicks off with the usual Easter-school at Morley College.
-Summer schools are confirmed for the Art Academy, Art Junction, and dates and details are coming soon for Phoenix Brighton.
+2026 kicked-off with the usual Easter-school at Morley College.
+Summer schools are confirmed for Art Junction and Phoenix Brighton.
 To be first to hear about new dates, sign up to my email newsletter.

 Portrait Heads in clay, Art Junction, Billingshurst